Gift Icon

 Conclusion.

-The Motor Carrier Act of 1980 brought deregulation to the trucking industry.
+The Motor Carrier Act of 1980 brought deregulation to the industry.
 The result was more efficient companies that passed the savings onto the consumer.
 Removal of antitrust aspects makes companies more competitive and innovative in the marketplace.
 Companies were forced to keep a lower profit margin to be competitive.
-With the addition of the act, licenses for truckers increased almost three times, bringing more jobs
+With the addition of the act, licenses for them increased almost three times, bringing more jobs

 References.

 Jimmy Carter (1980).
-Motor Carrier Act of 1980 Statement on Signing S. 2245 Into Law.
+Act of 1980 Statement on Signing S. 2245 Into Law.
 Retrieved from http://www.presidency.ucsb.edu/ws/index?pid=44689.

 Thomas John Moore (1995).
 The Remaining Transport Regulations.
 Retrieved from http://www.stanford.edu/~moore/TRANSREG.HTML.